 Do you dream of owning an investment property?
 Maybe even several?
-The idea of a steady monthly income is appealing, and today’s low interest rates and rising real estate prices make the idea even more attractive.
+The idea of a steady monthly income is appealing, and today’s low interest rates make the idea even more attractive.
 Investing in a rental property can be profitable, but it’s not without risks.

 Advantages of owning a rental property

 - Regular monthly income.
 Rent collected, minus your expenses, means a steady, predictable cash flow.

 - Appreciation.
 While you can’t guarantee that the price of your property will increase, historically, real estate has appreciated over time.

 - Tax deduction.
 You can deduct certain related expenses from your gross rental income.
 These include mortgage interest, property taxes, insurance, maintenance costs, property management fees and utility bills (unless the utilities are your tenant’s responsibility).
 If your expenses end up exceeding your rental income in a given year, you may be able to deduct this loss from any other sources of income you have, provided you have a reasonable expectation of profit.

 Disadvantages of owning a rental property

 - Responsibilities of being a landlord.
 You’ll have to deal with repairs (sometimes on an emergency basis), collecting rent and, sometimes, difficult tenants.
 You can hire a property manager to handle most of these responsibilities, but this will cut into your monthly income.

 - Selling is not always easy.
 Depending on market conditions, it can be tricky to sell real estate, especially rental property.
 And you’ll need to factor in the costs of a real estate agent and legal fees.

 - Routine and unexpected expenses.
 Owning a property can be expensive.
 Aside from your down payment and mortgage, what you spend on utilities, maintenance, repairs and upgrades really adds up.
 Budget 2% of the purchase price of your property for maintenance and repairs.
 You’ll also need a rainy day fund to cover operating costs if your property is vacated and you don’t find new tenants immediately.